DhruvSimform/MongoDB-Assignment/README.md

 - **Insert Records**: All the generated records, including duplicates, are inserted into the `users` collection in MongoDB using the `insertMany()` method.

-This function is useful for populating the database with a significant amount of sample data, including realistic scenarios with duplicates, to test the system’s handling of large datasets and data consistency.

 ```javascript
 const cities = ["New York", "Los Angeles", "Chicago", "Houston", "San Francisco"];